INL/BlackLab/doc/technical/design/plan-relations.md

 ## Goal

 We want to index (and search for) relations between two words, such as the dependency relation "verb X has object Y".
-In this case, we have two words, X and Y, and the `has_object` relation pointing from X to Y:
+In this case, we have two words, X and Y, and the `object` relation pointing from X to Y:

-    X  ---has_object-->  Y
+    X  ---object-->  Y

 Example: